vstram/crewai_extrachallenge/README.md

 This command initializes the crewai_extrachallenge Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+This will initialize the fraud detection crew and generate analysis reports on your credit card transaction datasets.

 ## Understanding Your Crew

-The crewai_extrachallenge Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+The Credit Card Fraud Detection Crew is composed of specialized AI agents, each with unique roles in the fraud detection pipeline.
+These agents collaborate on analyzing transaction data, identifying patterns, and classifying transactions.
+The crew includes:

+- **Data Analyst Agent**: Performs statistical analysis and data preprocessing
+- **Pattern Recognition Agent**: Identifies fraud patterns and anomalies
+- **Classification Agent**: Makes final fraud/legitimate classifications
+- **Reporting Agent**: Generates comprehensive analysis reports

+Tasks are defined in `config/tasks.yaml`, and agent configurations are outlined in `config/agents.yaml`.

 ## Support